 Storing and freezing

 These cookies will keep for 2 weeks if stored correctly.
-After cool, place your peanut butter cookies into an airtight container.
+After cooling, place cookies into an airtight container.

 📖 Recipe